augustovictor/guides/Architecture.md

 # Software Architecture

 ### Initial questions
-- What is the software architecture goal?
+- What are the software architecture goals?
     - To minimize the required human resources to develop and maintain a system;
     - To identify structures, their elements, relationships between them, and how thei interact with each other.
 Properties and behaviors (interactions) must be identified;
         - Elements
         - Relations
         - Properties
         - Behavior
+- What are the architectural design goals?
+    - Separate large problem domains into manageable pieces;
+    - Abstract and encapsulate complexities of the problem at hand;
 - Who is a software architect?
     - Technical expert
     - Good communicator and listener